apache/yunikorn-site/docs/design/foreign_pod_tracking.md

 **Allocation object**

 The `objects.Allocations` type needs to be extended.
-The scheduler core needs to know if the allocation was scheduled by Yunikorn or not and if we want to support preemption, we have to mark allocations which represent static pods.
+The scheduler core needs to know if the allocation was scheduled by YuniKorn or not and if we want to support preemption, we have to mark allocations which represent static pods.
 These will be determined from the allocation tags explained in the K8s shim part.